dsa28/Design-Framework/README.md

 -Classes TASet, TASetBool, TASetInt and TASetDouble used to represent domains.

+---Limitation: We can't use ForEvery for nested operations- a solution would be to use subtypes of ForEvery such as ForEveryInt, ForEveryDouble or ForEveryBool.
+Same for Exists

 New Feature 3:
 -Classes TAStatement, TAAssign, TACondition, TAWhile, TAEmptyStatement, TASeqList, TAConcurrentList

--Class TATest3 which contains 13 test cases to test statements (assignments, conditions, empty statements, sequential list, loops, concurrent lists and combinations) ==Limitation: Does not support nested concurrent lists
+-Class TATest3 which contains 13 test cases to test statements (assignments, conditions, empty statements, sequential list, loops, concurrent lists and combinations)

-Note: The classes made are frameworks, they require alot of tweaking to respect the requirements.
+---Limitation: Does not support nested concurrent lists